Gran Luchito

 3. Buñeulos

-In the Mexican state of Oaxaca, there is a special tradition on New Year’s Eve.
+In the Mexican state of Oaxaca, there are special Mexican New Year’s Eve traditions.
 Families and friends gather to eat a delicious dessert called buñuelos.
 Buñuelos are crispy fritters that are drizzled with sweet syrup and served on a ceramic dish.
 After eating the buñuelos, people make a wish and smash the ceramic dish against the floor.
 This is believed to bring good luck in the new year.

 4. Other Dishes

-Other Mexican New Year traditions include Ensalada de Noche Buena (a rich salad), tamales, romeritos (a green leafy vegetable), pozole (pork/chicken soup), stuffed pork loin and turkey.
+Other Mexican New Year’s Eve traditions include Ensalada de Noche Buena (a rich salad), tamales, romeritos (a green leafy vegetable), pozole (pork/chicken soup), stuffed pork loin and turkey.
 And, of course, the famous mole sauces from Puebla.
-These are all typical dishes consumed during a Mexican New Year.
+These are all typical dishes consumed during the Mexican New Year.

 Discover Our Authentic Mexican Recipes